 In Portuguese, there are several ways to refer to something that happened in the past, each with varying shades of meaning.
 Verb tenses!
 The Past Imperfect - officially called the Imperfect Indicative (o Pretérito Imperfeito), is used when talking about continuous or ongoing action in the past.
-Something that used to occur or, would occur.
+Something that used to occur or, would always occur.

 You'll be using this tense when telling a story.
 Once upon a time...
 SIM!
 What's the difference between this and the regular old "simple past" (the preterit indicative tense) and this one?
 When you use the simple past tense you're not telling a story.
 You're reporting a fact - one that ended in the timeline that you're describing.